Maximilian Dood: Video content

-Christensen created his Maximilian Dood YouTube channel in 2007, and after being fired from his job as an online video game producer in 2011 began to make videos as a full-time job.
+Christiansen created his Maximilian Dood YouTube channel in 2007, and after being fired from his job as an online video game producer in 2011 began to make videos as a full-time job.
 His content primarily revolves around fighting games, covering titles from fighting game series such as Street Fighter, Mortal Kombat, Tekken and Soulcalibur.
-As of 2021 his YouTube channel has over 1.4 million subscribers and his Twitch channel has over 970,000 followers.
+He moved his streaming to Twitch as a full-time career with replays on YouTube, until his contract ended in 2024.
+His first video was in 2013, a streamed video playing against Justin Wong for the original season of Killer Instinct.
+As of 2024 his YouTube channel has over 1.7 million subscribers and his Twitch channel has over 1,300,000 followers.
+Christiansen also has a second channel, "YoVideogames", which features him playing multiplayer games with friends Matthew "Matt" Simmons, Kenny O'Brien and Steve "Steeb" Springer.

-Christensen's style of content combines aspects of informative walkthroughs and reaction-based playthroughs.
-He created the web series Assist Me! for Capcom's Marvel Vs. Capcom 3 game which discussed the game's mechanics, characters and various strategies.
+Christiansen's style of content combines aspects of informative walkthroughs and reaction-based playthroughs.
+He created the web series Assist Me! for Capcom's Marvel Vs. Capcom 3 game which discussed the game's mechanics, characters and various strategies with comedic skits in between.
 In his Mortal Kombat videos, he showcased how to perform different fatalities alongside humorous "hidden character" intros.
 Several of his Mortal Kombat videos which featured such gruesome fatalities were eventually demonetized and age-restricted in 2019, following the release of Mortal Kombat 11.
 In January 2017, his video on Injustice 2 received coverage for showcasing the improvements made to the character models on the game from its initial footage in 2016, detailing the flaws on character faces such as that of Supergirl and Wonder Woman and speculating that NetherRealm Studios had polished the game before its initial release.
-Besides fighting games, Christensen has made videos on other video games such as showcasing a Bayonetta 2 easter egg involving a reference to the Nintendo series Star Fox, which received coverage from Eurogamer in 2014.
+Besides fighting games, Christiansen has made videos on other video games such as showcasing a Bayonetta 2 easter egg involving a reference to the Nintendo series Star Fox, which received coverage from Eurogamer in 2014.
+Christiansen has also made a sizeable amount of content surrounding his favorite game of all time, Final Fantasy VII, and its related titles from the Compilation of Final Fantasy VII and the Final Fantasy VII Remake project.

-Following the closure of Machinima in 2019, Christensen was dropped from the multi-channel network due to his Assist Me and Boss Rage videos receiving copyright claims for their usage of music.
+Following the closure of Machinima in 2019, Christiansen was dropped from the multi-channel network due to his Assist Me and Boss Rage videos receiving copyright claims for their usage of music.